I sit down every day

 And safeguard my secrets,

-Without showing any signs of life.
+Without showing any signs of having a throbbing heart of its own.

 I look up and find you